Codeception/Codeception/docs/02-GettingStarted.md

 php codecept generate:scenarios
 ```

-Generated scenarios will be stored in your `_output` directory in text files.
+These generated scenarios will be stored in your `_data` directory in text files.

 Before we execute this test, we should make sure that the website is running on a local web server.
 Let's open the `tests/acceptance.suite.yml` file and replace the URL with the URL of your web application: